 У matrix of counts, or a DGEList object, or a SummarizedExperiment object. design design matrix.
-Ignored if group is not NULL. group vector or factor giving group membership for a oneway layout, if appropriate. lib.size library size, defaults to colSums(y). min.count numeric.
+Ignored if group is not NULL.
+Defaults to y\$design if y is a DGEList. group vector or factor giving group membership for a oneway layout, if appropriate.
+Defaults to y\$samples\$group if y is a DGEList. lib.size library size.
+Defaults to colSums(y) if y is a matrix or to normLibSizes(y) if y is a DGEList. min.count numeric.
 Minimum count required for at least some samples. min.total.count numeric.
-Minimum total count required. large.n integer.
+Minimum total count required across all samples. large.n integer.
 Number of samples per group that is considered to be "large". min.prop numeric.
 In large sample situations, the minimum proportion of samples in a group that a gene needs to be expressed in.
 See Details below for the exact formula. any other arguments.
 For the DGEList and SummarizedExperiment methods, other arguments will be passed to the default method.
 For the default method, other arguments are not currently used.